pradeepsingroul/WeatherProject/README.md

 ## Features
- - user can search weather details for particular location and particular date project will return weather details for that locations
+ - user can search weather details for particular location and particular date, project will return weather details for that locations

 ## API Reference